adina-hc/gist-matching-a-URL/README.md

 `\da-z\` in the expression, is looking for any string of alphabetic characters

 Examples of character matches:
-`.` -> matches any single character except line terminatosr `(\n, \r)` -- note that inside a character class, the dot loses its special meaning and it matches the dot.
+`.` -> matches any single character except line terminators `(\n, \r)` -- note that inside a character class, the dot loses its special meaning and it matches the dot.

 In our example:
 `[\da-z\.-]` -> the dot here is literal, and the `-` is matching the preceding character.